digitalbricklayer/techteapotcom/src/content/posts/mrtg-in-depth/index.md

 * cron - a unix tool for running episodic jobs on unix systems.
 MRTG expects to be run every 5 minutes

 Time series output

+Why did such a simple tool take off in such a big way?